Berezinskii-Kosterlitz-Thouless transition and criticality of an elliptic deformation of the sine-Gordon model: Introduction

-We also discuss the comparison of the SnG model with another interpolation done at Lagrangian level, builded by considering the coupling constant $\beta=\beta_1+i\beta_2$ as a complex quantity, giving \bea V_{\mr{ShineG}}(\phi) = u \cos(\beta_1\phi) \cosh(\beta_2 \phi), \eea where $\beta_1$ and $\beta_2$ are real value frequencies.
-We note that the resulting class of theories can be treated for each non-zero $\beta_2$ as a scalar polynomial field theory.
-For the sake of clarity, we refer to the Lagrangian with potential \eq{SHINE} as the Shine-Gordon (ShineG) model.
-A disclaimer here is certainly due: as mentioned in \cite{raja}, the convention of denoting the generalization of the Klein-Gordon model to sinusoidal potential as ``sine-Gordon'' generated a certain amount of controversy.
-If from this point of view the proliferation of similar abbreviations should be avoided, from the other the use of sine-Gordon and sinh-Gordon models has become so widespread that in this paper devoted to Lagrangian interpolations between these two limits we decided for the purpose of compactness to refer to models \eq{SnG} and \eqref{SHINE} as ``sn-Gordon'' and ``shine-Gordon'' respectively.
+A disclaimer here, before going {\em in medias res}, is certainly due.
+As mentioned in \cite{raja}, the convention of denoting the generalization of the Klein-Gordon model to sinusoidal potential as ``sine-Gordon'' generated a certain amount of controversy.
+If from this point of view the proliferation of similar abbreviations should be avoided, from the other the use of sine-Gordon and sinh-Gordon models has become so widespread both in physics and mathematics literature that in this paper devoted to Lagrangian interpolation between these two limits we decided for the purpose of compactness to refer to the model \eq{snG} as sn-Gordon.

 The paper is organized as follows.
-Section II is devoted to introduce the FRG formalism for the study of the SnG model, and the linearized RG equations at Local Potential Approximation (LPA) level are discussed.
-A discussion of the FRG equations for the considered SG models is presented in Section III, including a discussion of the specific properties of the ShG model and of the qualitative comparison with the ShineG model.
-Section IV is devoted to our conclusions, while some FRG results for the ShineG model are contained in the Appendix.
+Section II is devoted to introduce the functional RG formalism for the study of the snG model.
+We also discuss there the linearized RG equations.
+In Section III we discuss in detail the limiting cases of the snG corresponding to shG and sG.
+We use functional RG to discuss also how the standard results are retrieved in these two cases, including the point that the shG model does not have a phase transition and the subtleties of the $m \to 1$ limit.
+The discussion of Section III provides the basis for our main results exposed in Section IV where we give the functional RG treatment of the snG and we discuss the critical properties and the critical values of the coupling $\beta$ as a function of the deformation parameter, the elliptic modulus m.
+Section V is devoted to our conclusions.